1984–85 South Pacific cyclone season: Seasonal summary

 The remnants of Tropical Cyclone Pierre were last noted during 24 February, as they moved into the basin from the Australian region.

 Systems

-Unnamed Tropical Cyclone
+Unnamed tropical cyclone

 An unnamed tropical cyclone existed from December 26 to December 28.

 Tropical Cyclone Monica

 Tropical Cyclone Monica existed from December 29 to December 30.

 Tropical Cyclone Drena

 Tropical Cyclone Drena existed from January 9 to January 16.

 Severe Tropical Cyclone Eric

 On January 13, TCWC Nadi started to monitor a shallow depression that had developed within the monsoon trough about 450 mi to the west of Espiritu Santo, Vanuatu.
 Over the next day the system moved eastwards and developed further as gale-force winds developed near the systems centre before the JTWC initiated advisories on the system and designated it as Tropical Cyclone 11P during January 14.
 The system was subsequently named Eric by TCWC Nadi as it moved closer to Espiritu Santo and became equivalent to a category 1 tropical cyclone.
 During January 15, Eric passed near or over Espiritu Santo, as it continued to intensify before it turned and accelerated south-eastwards.
 Eric subsequently became equivalent to a category 3 severe tropical cyclone early the next day, before an Air Pacific flight from Fiji to the Solomon Islands located the systems eye on radar.

 During January 17, Eric's well defined eye came into the range of Nadi airports surveillance radar, before TCWC Nadi estimated that Eric had peaked with 10-minute sustained wind-speeds of 150 km/h (90 mph).
 During that day Eric's eye seemed to contract to around 10 mi as it made passed through Fiji's Western Division and made landfall on the Fijian main island of Viti Levu about 5 mi to the south of Nadi.
-After the system had made landfall, the JTWC estimated that Eric had peaked with 1-minute sustained wind speeds of 185 km/h (115 mph), which made it equivalent to a category 3 hurricane on the SSHWS.
-The system subsequently passed near or over Fiji's capital: Suva before emerging into the Korro Sea and weakening.
+After the system had made landfall, the JTWC estimated that Eric had peaked with 1-minute sustained wind speeds of 185 km/h (115 mph), which made it equivalent to a category 3 hurricane on the SSHWS.The system subsequently passed near or over Fiji's capital: Suva before emerging into the Korro Sea and weakening.
 Eric subsequently passed through the Tonga's Ha'apai islands just to the south of Nomuka during January 18, before it gradually weakened and was last noted during January 20, over 1800 km to the south of Papeete, French Polynesia.